jozzzzep/KeyBinder/README.md

   No parameters enered.
   Will create the KeyBinder with no valid keys (all keys are valid)
   You can add valid keys later with methods.

   - **KeyBinder(KeyCode[] validKeys)**
-  No parameters enered.
+  Array of KeyCodes you chose to be valid for binding.
+  Will create the KeyBinder and add all the KeyCodes from your array to the list of valid keys.
+  You can add valid keys any time.

+  - **KeyBinder(List**<**KeyCode**> **validKeys)**
+  List of KeyCodes you chose to be valid for binding.
-  Will create the KeyBinder with no valid keys (all keys are valid)
+  Will create the KeyBinder and add all the KeyCodes from the list you given, to the list of valid keys.
-  You can add valid keys later with methods.
+  You can add valid keys any time.

 ### Methods
   - **Update()** - Call this method insid